Space: 1999: Making of Series 2

 Principal photography came to an end on 23 December 1976 with "The Dorcons".
 An article regarding a third series was printed in the trade papers: "Now entrenched in its successful second season boom, ITC is looking forward to a third season with more fantastic events and additions, although mum's the word at the studio.
 They will only say that Maya and Miss Schell will be kept in and that the budget may be raised again, but that's all until final preparations and an official announcement are made."

 Cancelled series 3

 The producers and studio intended to continue the show with a third series.
 This was to be shorter than the previous two, with 13 episodes, for budget reasons.
 Maya was considered to be a successful character, and the producers began grooming her for a spinoff show.
 The "Maya" series was also intended to run for 13 episodes a year.

-As filming on Year Two came to its conclusion, it became apparent that there would be no third series.
-The Maya spin-off was also abandoned.
-According to statements by Martin Landau on the Space: 1999/UFO – The Documentaries produced by Fanderson, Space: 1999s ratings were not low, but its cancellation was due to financier Lew Grade's decision to redirect funding from Space: 1999 to his new movie projects, such as Raise the Titanic.